googlecreativelab/norman-ar/README.md

 ## Troubleshooting
 * For general openFrameworks and Android Studio problems checkout this [getting started](https://medium.com/energeia/getting-started-with-openframeworks-on-android-5202b92f6582) guide.
 * After installing the APK on your phone, make sure the camera permissions for the app are set appropriately.
 Go to `Settings > App info > normanAR > Permissions` and make sure the camera permissions is turned on.

+## Final Thoughts
+We encourage open sourcing projects as a way of learning from each other.
+Please respect our and other creators’ rights, including copyright and trademark rights when present, when sharing these works and creating derivative work.
+If you want more info on Google's policy, you can find that [here](https://www.google.com/permissions/).